mhuskey/EmployeeManagement/README.md

 EmployeeManagement is a responsive PHP web application using MySQL.
 It allows for the managment of employees, by creating employee departments and assigning employee profiles to them.

+Credentials are stored in `private/db_credentials.php`.
+To customize the application's credentials, the developer only needs to update this file.

 ---

 ## Features